icever/NLP_project_paper/README.md

 - scipy
 - pingouin

+## Data Overview

+### Source
+The primary dataset used in this research is the Employment Scam Aegean Dataset (EMSCAD), made publicly available by Vidros et al. (2017).
+This dataset consists of 17,880 job descriptions collected between 2012 and 2014 through collaboration with the job advertisement platform Workable.
+The annotations were meticulously provided by specialized Workable employees, adhering to rigorous company policies and analytical standards.
+To ensure compliance with GDPR regulations, all personal information within the job advertisements was anonymized.
+The dataset, including labels indicating whether job postings are fraudulent, is accessible on Kaggle: [EMSCAD Dataset on Kaggle](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction).

+### Data Composition
+The EMSCAD dataset contains a mix of fraudulent and non-fraudulent job postings, with approximately 5% (866 entries) labeled as fraudulent.
+The remaining 95% (17,014 entries) are considered authentic.

 ## Contact
 For any queries regarding the research or the repository, feel free to open an issue or contact the author directly at inchul.yang@vanderbilt.edu.